ibm-cloud-docs/transit-gateway/editing-connection.md

 You can update the name of a connection for a transit gateway with the API.

-For more information (including Java, Node, Python and Go examples), see "Update Specified Transit Gateway Connection" in the [Transit Gateway API reference](/apidocs/transit-gateway#update-transit-gateway-connection).
-{: note}

 ### Example Request
 {: #editing-connections-api-request-example}